Play Audio

 calamity-clouds-dark-1446076

-March 1 marked the onset of the severe weather season across the central United States, bringing with it devastation that has swiftly dominated news headlines.
+March 1 marks the onset of severe weather season across the central United States, bringing with it the threat of tornadoes that can cause widespread devastation.

 free template sample business closure due to inclement weather messages

-While tornadoes can occur at any time and in any place in the U.S., most occur during the months of March, April and May, often referred to as “Tornado Season.”
+Tornadoes can occur at any time and in any location across the U.S., but they are most frequent from March through May, a period often referred to as “Tornado Season.”

 Tornado Preparedness at Work